The story of the 2024/25 WSL season

 Gareth Taylor has departed Man City (Image credit: Martin Rickett)

-The club cited performance-related reasons as to why they have decided to let Taylor go.
+The club cited performance-related reasons as to why they let Taylor go.

-However, it is the timing that has stunned fans.
-City won their FA Cup quarter-final a day before Taylor left the club.
+However, City won their FA Cup quarter-final a day before Taylor left the club.

 City were also about to play Chelsea four times in a row, including the League Cup final just six days after Taylor departed.

-Nick Cushing, who has previously taken charge of City, is the interim boss.
+Nick Cushing, who has previously taken charge of City, took interim charge with the permanent replacement not yet announced.

 Jonas Eidevall, Head Coach of Arsenal applauds fans after the UEFA Women's Champions League match between FC Bayern München and Arsenal FC at FC Bayern Campus on October 09, 2024 in Munich, Germany.